Places I've Done Time

 Places I've Done Time is a studio album by American country music singer and songwriter Tom T. Hall issued by RCA Records in 1978.
-It reached #19 in the US Country Charts and #17 in the Canadian Country Charts.
-Two singles from the album, "What Have You Got to Lose" and "Son of Clayton Delaney" also charted in both countries.
+It reached number 19 in the US country charts and number 17 in the Canadian country charts.
+Two singles from the album, "What Have You Got to Lose" and "Son of Clayton Delaney", also charted in both countries.